daczarne/udemy_github_actions/03_environment_variables/README.md

 # Environment variables

-GitHub Actions already come with some built in environment variables, but we can define our own as well.
+GitHub Actions already come with some built in environment variables.
+You can read about them [here](https://docs.github.com/en/actions/learn-github-actions/environment-variables).
+But we can define our own as well.
 To declare our own variables we need to use the `env` key at the start of our workflow.
 This key takes as its value a list of key:value pairs, where the keys are the names of the environment variables that we are declaring, and its value is the value of the variable.

 ``` yaml
 name: Environment Variables (workflow scope)